openhive-network/HAfAH/README.md

 4. `make`

 # Tests
-The project use ctest to start tests, just execute in build directory `make test`
+The project uses ctest to start tests, just execute in build directory `make test`

-Test are grouped in a three by names and `.` as a branch separator where 'test' is the root.
+Test are grouped in a tree by names and `.` as a branch separator where 'test' is the root.
 For example You can start all unit tests with command `ctest -R test.unit.*`

 # Installation